Privileged Access Management Best Practices

 Without knowing where privileged accounts exist, organizations may leave in place backdoor accounts that allow users to bypass proper controls and auditing.
 External attackers may create user accounts for later access that can go undetected for months.

-The PAM Lifecycle steps are detailed in this post:
+The PAM Lifecycle steps are detailed in this blog post:

 The Privileged Access Management Lifecycle and Path to Maturity